Periodontist in Seattle, WA

 What Is Periodontics?

-Periodontics focuses on the prevention, diagnosis, and treatment of gum disease and other conditions affecting the supporting structures of your teeth.
-Healthy gums are essential for a strong smile, and our team specializes in advanced techniques to restore and maintain your periodontal health.
+Periodontics focuses on the prevention, diagnosis, and treatment of gum disease and other conditions affecting the supporting structures of your teeth, including gums, bone, and connective tissues.
+A Seattle periodontist specializes in maintaining healthy gums, which are essential for a strong smile, and our Seattle periodontal team provides advanced periodontics techniques to restore and maintain your periodontal health.

-What Are Signs Indicating I May Need to See a Periodontist?
+What Are Signs You Need to See a Periodontist?

-Common signs that it’s time to consult a periodontist include:
+Common signs that it’s time to consult a Seattle periodontist include:

 - Bleeding gums during brushing or flossing

-- Changes in how your teeth fit together when biting
+- Changes in bite alignment or how your teeth fit together when biting

-If you’re experiencing these symptoms, Dental Specialties Northwest is here to help.
-Our Seattle-based team offers thorough evaluations and personalized treatment plans to address your specific needs.
+If you’re experiencing these gum disease symptoms, Dental Specialties Northwest is here to help.
+Our Seattle-based periodontal team offers thorough gum disease evaluations and personalized treatment plans to address your specific periodontal needs.
+Early detection and periodontal treatment can often reverse gingivitis and prevent progression to more serious periodontal disease.

 Restore and protect your gums for a healthier smile.
 Let expert periodontal care stop gum disease and strengthen your foundation for lifelong oral health.